manaswinidas/gitbook-plugin-build/README.md

 **GPB** (gitbook-plugin-build) extends [gitbook](https://www.gitbook.com/) build system with [pandoc](http://pandoc.org/) converter.
-Pandoc is your swiss-army knife when it comes to coverting files. **GPB** use pandoc build system to convert and compile your book in variety of formats:
+Pandoc is your swiss-army knife when it comes to converting files. **GPB** use pandoc build system to convert and compile your book in variety of formats:

 * **TeX formats**: LaTeX, ConTeXt, LaTeX Beamer slides